jgarcia24n/MouseSearch/README.md

     d.
 Scans the source directory for all files and hard-links each one to the destination, maintaining the original torrent folder structure
     e.
 Marks the torrent as `organized: true` in `database.json` (to prevent re-organizing later)

+### Path Customization & Series Support:
+When adding a torrent with `AUTO_ORGANIZE_ON_ADD` enabled, MouseSearch will present a confirmation window.

+- **Review Path**: You can modify the calculated Author/Title path manually before sending it to the client.

+- **Series Toggle**: If the book is part of a series, a "Series" button will appear.
+Clicking this automatically injects the series name into the path (e.g., Author/Series/Title).

 ### Critical Setup Requirement

 For hard links to work, your source (`TORRENT_DOWNLOAD_PATH`) and destination (`ORGANIZED_PATH`) directories **must**: